 Based on the foregoing criteria, certain organizations are not part of the City and are thus excluded from the accompanying financial statements.
 These are the Friends of the Museum, Beautification Board, and Committee on Cultural Affairs.
-The City does not exercise control over their operations.

 The financial report has been prepared in conformity with GASB Statement No. 34, basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, issued in June, 1999.